 For restaurants, pubs and cafes adhering to social distancing guidelines, they had to quickly turn on online order management for their customers.
-We created Pollinate Orders in response, which was developed and deployed in five weeks by a team working 100% remotely, helping businesses easily adopt online channels.
+In response to this, Pollinate Orders was developed and deployed in five weeks by a team working 100% remotely, helping businesses easily adopt online channels.

 It offers the rapid upload of menus, workflow management tools, pick-up and delivery options – a vital service that ensures businesses retain customers, even if they are spending and interacting in a different way.

-Real businesses like yours contribute hugely to communities across the UK.
+SMEs contribute hugely to communities across the UK.
 After the financial crash in 2008, there was no dip in the number of small businesses despite the increase in administrations.
-Entrepreneurs like you know how to adapt and pivot in order to benefit from the shift in demand.
+Entrepreneurs know how to adapt and pivot in order to benefit from the shift in demand.
 What’s different this time round, is that many businesses that launched to meet demand after 2008 were still effectively serving the demand of a high street.

 With COVID-19, that community is now online.
 While a restaurant may not wish to operate purely via Deliveroo, and personal trainers are unlikely to remain entirely committed to their webcam, as lockdown eases it seems likely that some changes will stick.
 An added benefit to moving online is that through social media and digital platforms such as Zoom and by moving to e-commerce and home deliveries, small businesses have been able to expand their immediate geographic location to a national or even global scale.

-The pandemic forced the hand of thousands of you to digitise.
+The pandemic forced the hand of thousands of SMEs to digitise.
 For those that have survived or even thrived since March, the battle is not over.
-With a looming recession and a significant change to our normal day to day lives for the foreseeable future, you need a medium to long term game plan beyond meeting the monthly payroll.
+With a looming recession and a significant change to our normal day to day lives for the foreseeable future, they need a medium-to-long-term game plan beyond meeting the monthly payroll.

 Recessions often bring about a 360° review of business efficiency – a closer look at costs and staff effectiveness for example.
-I would urge you to also look at your providers and service partners – don’t settle for ‘making do’ – particularly when it comes to banking partners, which should act as a vital part of your business ‘team’ in good times and bad.
+I would urge small business owners to also look at their providers and service partners – don’t settle for ‘making do’ – particularly when it comes to banking partners, which should act as a vital part of a business’ ‘team’ in good times and bad.